jcdampil23/nvimConfig/README.md

 `:w` will save the file `:q` will quit neovim back to terminal

 ## Keymaps
-If it doesnt have a + you press it succession
-Keymaps are also case sensitive
+If it doesnt have a + you press it in succession Keymaps are also case sensitive

 `leader q` will return you to netrw